Pvt. Paul Alexander Grassick

-weak and sick, many died and were were cremated.
-Since much of the work was during the winter, Paul's feet froze since he

-It was also while he was a POW in the camp that received a letter from him on August 18, 1943.
+weak and sick, many died and were cremated.
+Since much of the work was done during the winter, Paul's feet froze since he while he was a POW in the camp that his parents received a letter from him on August 18, 1943.

 Paul received one of the worse beatings as a POW in the camp, when a Japanese Guard punched him in the face.
 The impact of the punch broke Paul's jaw and nose.
 At some other time, his arm was broken.
 Paul remained on this detail for one and a half years.
-On April 16, 1944, Paul was transferred to another camp with 100 other POWs.
+On April 16, 1944, Paul was transferred to Kanose Camp, also known as Tokyo 16-B, with 49 other POWs.